 Students must have a computer with high-speed internet connectivity (software requirements and dependent on the course format.
 See more in the Technology section above.)

 How do I gain access to the web-based class?

 Students can gain access to their class only after they have been officially registered for that course and the semester has started.
 Students should complete an Blackboard orientation session that will teach students how to access online courses and student email.
 Information about the Blackboard orientation will be emailed to students before the semester starts.

 Can I gain access to these classes on campus?

 Yes, students may use college computers to complete the assigned work for a distance learning class.
-Computers are available at each Discovery Center throughout Eastern's service district.
+Computers also will be available at the college's Technology Center in Petersburg.

 Where do I go for testing?

 Your tests may be given online or you may be required to take tests at Eastern's main campus.
 Instructors may also allow individual arrangements to be made with approved off-site proctors (possible circumstances might include proctoring by local library staff members, local college/teaching staff, etc.) Testing procedures for each course will be specified in the course syllabus at the start of the semester.
 Most courses that will require on-site proctoring at Eastern’s main campus will note that requirement in the Course Schedule.

 For online classes, your work will be submitted electronically, usually through Blackboard.
 Other options might include e-mail, electronic drop boxes, or message boards.
 VDL course materials might also be collected by an on-site classroom facilitator.
 Your instructor will provide details for submission in your course syllabus.